Skip to Main Content

 Copenhagen has produced several restaurants that reshaped how the world thinks about Nordic produce and cooking technique.
 Noma established the intellectual framework; Alchemist pushed into theatrical, concept-driven formats; Koan merges Nordic and kaiseki disciplines.
 Geranium operates on different terms: it is the most formally decorated restaurant in Denmark, holding the country's only three Michelin stars, and it functions as the reference point against which Copenhagen's other high-end tables are measured.

-How the Menu Is Built — and What It Reveals
+How the Menu Is Built, and What It Reveals

 The menu at Geranium is where its editorial argument becomes clearest.
 Around 80% of the dishes are plant-based, a proportion that is not incidental but structural.
 This is not a restaurant that has added a vegetarian option or redesigned a dish to remove protein.
 The architecture of the menu is constructed around vegetables, seaweed, grains, and fermentation, with occasional fish or shellfish acting as seasoning rather than centrepiece.
 Meat is absent.

 The result is a menu that reads less like a conventional progression from light to heavy and more like a sustained argument about what Nordic ingredients can do when they are treated as the primary subject rather than the supporting cast.
-This places Geranium in a narrow peer set internationally: restaurants where plant-forward menus operate at three-star technical standards, rather than restaurants where vegetables appear as a concession to dietary preference.
+This places Geranium in a narrow comparable set internationally: restaurants where plant-forward menus operate at three-star technical standards, rather than restaurants where vegetables appear as a concession to dietary preference.

 The format runs to more than 20 courses at dinner, which is standard at this tier in Copenhagen.
 Lunch service on Fridays and Saturdays runs from 12 pm to 3:30 pm; dinner runs from 6 pm to 11 pm on Wednesdays and Thursdays, and from 6:30 pm to 11:30 pm on Fridays and Saturdays.
 The restaurant is closed Sunday through Tuesday.